kwameopareasiedu/firedeck/README.md

 contains [Vite](https://vite.dev/) applications for each client module, and a single [Firebase cloud functions app](https://firebase.google.com/docs/functions) for all server modules.

-This monorepo application is completely handled by Firedeck so you don't need to worry about it.
+This monorepo application is completely managed by Firedeck so you don't need to worry about it.

 ## Client SDK